tinacms/rfcs/0004-mdx-support.md

   }
 };

-// This registers which components can be rendered and provides instructions for the GUI const schemaMap = {
+// This registers which components can be rendered and provides
+// instructions for the JSX form GUI outlined in part 2 const schemaMap = {
   Img: {
     props: {